-During our first month of slow change I’d been trying to learn as much as I could about nourishing, traditional diets.
-I shared what I’d been learning (in edited versions) with my husband.
+During our first month of Slow Change, I tried to learn as much as I could about nourishing, traditional diets.
+I shared what I gleaned (in edited versions) with my husband.
 Something that I was struck by was one of the most nourishing things we could add into our diet was also one of the least expensive.

-While this video/article from the Weston A. Price Foundation was not yet made when I was doing my studying, there was other information that shared how homemade bone broth/stock could help stretch our tight food budget.
-This quote from the linked WAPF article sums it up perfectly.
+This video/article from the Weston A. Price Foundation was not yet made when I started my education.
+There was other information sharing how homemade bone broth/stock could help stretch our tight food budget.
+This quote from WAPF sums it up perfectly.

 “During time of frugality, homemade stock helps keep the food budget in check by allowing health to be maintained with only small amounts of meat in the diet.
 This is due to large amounts of 2 amino acids in the broth which act together as a protein sparer, allowing more efficient utilization of the complete meat proteins that are eaten once or twice a week.”

-We also rationed cheese.
-I would purchase 5 pounds of cheddar each month (Tillamook brand since they do not use growth hormones), if that 5 pounds doesn’t last the entire month then we would go without until the next month.
+Cheese was also rationed.
+I would purchase 5 pounds of cheddar each month (Tillamook brand since they do not use growth hormones), if that 5 pounds didn’t last the entire month we would go without until the next month.

-Several months into our transition we had freed up enough room in our budget to be able to afford a cowshare for raw milk.
-We were no longer living in our temporary location and a share in our state (Wyoming) is fairly reasonable.
+Several months into our transition we’d freed up enough room in our budget to be able to afford a cowshare for raw milk.
+We were no longer living in our temporary location and a share in our state (Wyoming) was fairly reasonable, at that time.
 The cost per gallon ended up being about $7.
-At first we started with just that one share and rationed it.
+At first we started with just that one share (one gallon per week) and rationed it.
 We used the real milk for drinking and I would still buy a gallon of whole ‘grocery store’ milk for cooking each week.

 Expand Your Horizons

 Is this a perfect solution?
 No but it works for us in our location and with our budget.
-A couple of years ago we did get a new store in town that stocks all organics and is wonderful.
-It does make it easier to enjoy organic produce but we do still use the Clean 15 Dirty Dozen guidelines.
+A couple of years ago, the town we lived in at the time got a new store with all organic produce.
+It made it easier to enjoy organic produce.
+Where we live now, it’s an hour drive to a store in the same chain.
+We’re back to doing the best we can and using the Clean 15 Dirty Dozen guidelines.

 What do you do to stretch your food budget while still trying to eat as healthful as possible?